Skip to main content

 The Princess Margaret Cancer Foundation is Canada’s largest and leading cancer charity, dedicated to raising funds for the Princess Margaret Cancer Centre, one of the world’s top five cancer research centres known for its game-changing scientific achievements and exceptional patient treatment and care.
 More information about the Foundation can be found at www.thepmcf.ca

-The Fight To End Cancer (FTEC) has raised nearly $3 million—and counting—for PMCF.
+The Fight To End Cancer (FTEC) has raised over $3 million—and counting—for PMCF.
 FTEC is proud to support the lifesaving research at The Princess Margaret and the innovators there, such as Dr Jonathan Irish.

 Dr Jonathan Crawford Irish